thalessac/rateio/README.md

 ### Demo application

-Use the files on `data_demo` folder and invoice values from this user guide to run the application.
+Run the script using the files found on `data_demo` folder and invoice values from this user guide to get familiar with the script.